cs3157-borowski/recitations/recitation_3/structs-unions.md

 ```

 This notation should be read as, "dereference b, and access the len field."
-Keep in mind that this notation still performs a dereference; if b is a NULL
-pointer, this expression will segfault.
+Keep in mind that this notation still performs a dereference.
+If b is a NULL pointer, this expression will segfault.

 ### Unions